dotnet/docs/docs/architecture/cloud-native/azure-data-storage.md

 Most distributed databases allow developers to choose between two consistency models: [strong consistency](https://en.wikipedia.org/wiki/Strong_consistency) and [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency). *Strong consistency* is the gold standard of data programmability.
 It guarantees that a query will always return the most current data - even if the system must incur latency waiting for an update to replicate across all database copies.
 While a system configured for *eventual consistency* will return data immediately, even if that data isn't the most current copy.
 This option enables higher availability, greater scale, and increased performance.

 Azure Cosmos DB offers a spectrum of [five well-defined consistency models](https://docs.microsoft.com/azure/cosmos-db/consistency-levels) shown in Figure 5-16.
 These options enable you to make precise choices and granular tradeoffs with respect to availability and performance for your application.
 These models are well-defined, intuitive, and backed by the service level agreements (SLAs).
+In his article [Getting Behind the 9-Ball: Cosmos DB Consistency Levels Explained](https://blog.jeremylikness.com/blog/2018-03-23_getting-behind-the-9ball-cosmosdb-consistency-levels/), Microsoft Cloud Developer Evangelist Jeremy Likeness provides an excellent explanation of the five models.

 ![Cosmos DB consistency levels](./media/cosmos-db-consistency-levels.png)